 Beautiful Bolzano, with its lovely central square lined with grand buildings, is the largest city in the South Tyrol where, once again, you are in Italy, still but it feels very Austrian.
 For a large University town it was remarkably quiet – that Sunday thing again, and we were beginning to despair of finding anywhere decent to eat.
 That’s when we noticed a boutique hotel with a roof-top garden restaurant that was open and, although we were the only customers, the nice young man who served us couldn’t have been more helpful.
 So with a glass of prosecco in one hand and a forkful of very good lasagne in the other we suddenly felt that, at last, we had arrived in Italy.
 That was after the capriosca and insalata caprese and, with all thoughts of endless pedalling quickly fading we settled on our rooftop to watch the sun setting over Bolzano with full moon rising over the mountains.

 The unfriendliness we had encountered over the past couple of days continued on the bike track and, to us, it was very strange.
 The lycra brigade would come hurtling past us, without ringing their bells, and just shout abuse at us.
 One chap even gave Michael a shove as he was going past – nearly knocking him flying.
-I asked my Mullumbimby Austrian friend about this the other day and he said that we were probably breaking some rule that we didn’t know about – written or unwritten – I suspect we were just going too slow!.
+I asked my Mullumbimby Austrian friend about this the other day and he said that we were probably breaking some rule that we didn’t know about – written or unwritten – I suspect we were just going too slow!
+We were not on whiz bang racing bikes, but very sedate tourers – with baskets.
 Anyway, this all seemed to suddenly change as we headed towards Trento with more Italian cyclists coming the other way – people started to give us a friendly wave or a thumbs up – a couple even said ‘bravo’.
 I also noticed that the high wire fences we had seen around all the orchards and vineyards, had suddenly gone and an open rural landscape stretched out before us in all its glory.

 Anyway, there we were, finally wheeling our bikes from the train station through Piazza Dante, centred around the most marvellous statue to its namesake, on our way to the Grand Hotel Trento – and very grand it was – we thought we were in the wrong place.
 After a quick wash in our marble bathroom we were ready to explore yet another new place and, I can tell you, we were in for a treat.
 Trento is stunning – a feast for your eyes: cobbled streets, lace ironwork balconies, frescoed villas, shuttered windows, and then the Piazza del Duomo – the cathedral square, which was surrounded by wonderful buildings and a fantastic baroque fountain of Neptune playing in the centre.